 Fluorite occurs in a wide variety of colours with green and purple being the most common but it can also be colourless, white, yellow, blue, red or brown.
 Gemstones are translucent and particularly well known for their range and varying combinations of colour.
-The best way to fully appreciate them is by holding a gemstone up to the light.
+The best way to fully appreciate them is by holding them up to the light.

 Notable deposits occur in Germany, Austria, Switzerland, England, Norway, Mexico and Canada.
 Illinois has historically been the largest producer in the United States, however the last of the mines closed in 1995.
-The Illinois general assembly passed a resolution in 1965 declaring it as its official state mineral.
+The Illinois general assembly passed a resolution in 1965 declaring fluorite as its official state mineral.

 It is graded 4 on Mohs scale of mineral hardness and must be treated with care as it is quite fragile.